ram-ch/MachineLearning/README.md

 ### Classification with K-Nearest Neighbors On Drug Review Dataset
 [nbviewer](https://nbviewer.jupyter.org/github/ram-ch/MachineLearning/blob/master/Notebooks/Classification_with_KNN_On_Drug_Review_Dataset.ipynb)

 In this note book I have applied K nearest neighbors algorithm to perform a classification task on Drug review data set.
 This analysis classifies the drugs based on the patients reviews.

+## Natural Language Processing